ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 } ConsentScope;
 ~~~

-An `updateContent` request is used by one provider to provide explicit
+An `updateConsent` request is used by one provider to provide explicit
 notice from a target user at one provider that consent for a specific
 "requester" was granted, revoked, or preemptively denied.
 In this context,
 the requester is the party that will later request KeyPackages for the target.
 The request body is